mattbanderson/mattbanderson.github.io/_pages/isle-royale-trip-2026.md

 * 2-4 tbsp sliced almonds or walnuts
 * few dashes of salt
 * cinnamon to taste
-* 1-2 tbsp coconut oil (if desired for extra calories)

 Store ingredients in a plastic bag.
 Boil 10-12 oz of water.
 Once boiling, remove from heat and stir in ingredients.
 Let sit for a few minutes to absorb water and cool slightly.